North Cornwall Railway: Stations and features

 From the time of opening until 1927 there were 7 stationmasters; from that year all of the stations between Camelford and Wadebridge came under the stationmaster at Camelford Station.
 Ticket sales were low, with nearly 4500 annually in 1928, this dropping to under 2000 in 1936; freight dropped in a similar way over the same period.
 The station was host to a Southern Railway camping coach from 1937 to 1939.
 The station layout never changed until the track to the loading dock was removed in June 1964 and the station siding was taken out of use in December 1965.
-Despite the station being unmanned from 6 December 1965 the passing loop was retained until the line closed on 3 October 1966.
-The station buildings are the best preserved example on the line.
+Despite the station being unstaffed from 6 December 1965 the passing loop was retained until the line closed on 3 October 1966.
+The station buildings are the best-preserved example on the line.